-The town of Lunenburg is a gorgeous fishing town on Nova Scotia’s eastern seaboard, southwest of Halifax.
+The town of Lunenburg (map) is a gorgeous fishing town on Nova Scotia’s eastern seaboard, southwest of Halifax.
 Listed as a UNESCO World Heritage site, Lunenburg is one of the best surviving examples of planned British colonial settlements in North America, with immigrants from Germany, Switzerland and France making the settlement their home in the 18th century.
 The town is most famous for its beautifully preserved houses, many of which are painted in vivid colours.
-That’s the first thing that struck me when I visited Lunenburg: the lovely palette of colourful houses.
+There’s lots to see in Lunenburg but the lovely palette of colourful houses and interesting architecture were the first things that struck me.
 As I went for a stroll around the town, I couldn’t help but feel cheery despite the grey skies and incessant drizzle.

 A stroll around Lunenburg